zorrobyte/eon-neos-builder/README.md

 Notes
 ======

-* This is a fork of [jfrux/eon-neos-builder](https://github.com/jfrux/eon-neos-builder) modified to run in docker container on a mac.
+* This is a fork of [jfrux/eon-neos-builder](https://github.com/jfrux/eon-neos-builder) modified to run in a docker container on a mac.
 Note that this process may work on other OSes with a few tweaks, but it has not been tested.

 * The docker image is an adaptation of [ziozzang/android-kernel-builder-docker](https://github.com/ziozzang/android-kernel-builder-docker)

+* The goal of this fork is to develop EON NEOS roms for other devices

 NEOS Builder
 ======